Making civic data more usable

 What your library can do:

-Author data user guides for specific datasets or on broader topics.
+Author for specific datasets or on broader topics.

 Create views of data that meet specific needs, for user groups, social justice organizations.
 One example might be creating analog presentations of data for communities that are non-digital.